Todd Spitzer: Return to Orange County District Attorney's office

 A June 2004 Los Angeles Times article described a "long-simmering feud between Orange County [District Attorney] Tony Rackauckas and [...]
 Spitzer."
 In October 2004, Spitzer accused Rackauckas of "[poisoning] trust in local law enforcement".
 According to OC Weekly, in 2004, Spitzer was not only running for re-election to the State Assembly, he was privately seeking advice, support, and building a campaign to challenge Rackauckas in 2006.
 Spitzer eventually decided not to run and instead reached an agreement with Rackauckas to become a prosecutor and run in the 2014 election with Rackauckas's blessing.

 In 2008, Rackauckas appointed Spitzer as assistant district attorney.
 As a prosecutor in Orange County, Spitzer handled criminal matters and supervised line prosecutors.
 He was fired two years later in 2010.
 Rackauckas said that he fired Spitzer for inappropriate behavior in the workplace and intimidating other workers.
 Spitzer was inquiring for information from the Orange County Public Administrator and Public Guardian, John Williams, at the behest of a domestic violence victim.
 According to the news website Voice of OC, the fact that Rackauckas's fiancée, Peggy Buff, was Williams's deputy further fueled the controversy.
 By this point, Spitzer had also indicated his intention to run in the 2014 District Attorney election but Rackauckas announced that he planned "to run for another term in 2014 to stop [him]".
 Spitzer returned to private practice and prepared to run for a Board of Supervisors seat in 2012.

 Re-election to the Orange County Board of Supervisors

 In June 2012, Spitzer beat Deborah Pauly, a fellow Republican, to again become a member of the Orange County Board of Supervisors, serving the same 3rd supervisorial district he had represented from 1997 to 2002.

+During this period of time in his career, the Rackauckas supporters and political old guard in Orange County prepared for Spitzer's future challenge to District Attorney Rackauckas despite his known incompetence and "win at all cost" mentality that would result in a full blown investigation into Rackauckas' misconduct by the United States Department of Justice.
+Every action by Spitzer was scrutinized by Rackauckas for his political gain against Spitzer.